-- 11. The complainant alleges the lack of an adequate criminal investigation into the abduction of his son. - 12.
-In his comments, the SRSG raises no objection to the admissibility of this part of the complaint. - 13.
-The Panel considers that the complaint under Article 2 of the ECHR raises serious issues of fact and law, the determination of which should depend on an examination of the merits.
-The Panel concludes therefore that this part of the complaint is not manifestly ill-founded within the meaning of Section 3.3 of UNMIK Regulation No. 2006/12.
+- 12. The complainant alleges in substance the lack of an adequate criminal investigation into the abduction and probable killing of Mrs Ljubomirka Đurić. - 13.
+In his comments, the SRSG raises no objection to the admissibility of this part of the complaint.

-14. No other ground for declaring this part of the complaint inadmissible has been established.
+- 14. The Panel considers that the complaint under Article 2 of the ECHR raises serious issues of fact and law, the determination of which should depend on an examination of the merits.
+The Panel concludes therefore that this part of the complaint is not manifestly ill-founded within the meaning of Section 3.3 of UNMIK Regulation No. 2006/12. - 15.
+No other ground for declaring this part of the complaint inadmissible has been established.